 When you travel to south-east Asia, you don’t have to bring your own tent for sleeping, as the accommodation costs are quite low.
+The cheapest time to visit Bali is April and October.
 So no sleeping bags or tents to pack.

 Another assumption is that you will be moving from one destination to another, maybe even using a few different planes to get to Bali.
 The most convenient way to pack is to use a carry-on backpack so that you wouldn’t have to pay additional flying fees and would be quicker in airports.
 And, when you carry all your belongings with you for two weeks, you really have to be careful to take only the things that you actually need and will be using.

 Check out the things you should know before traveling to Bali to get more inspiration on what you might encounter on your adventures.
 And here are many other reasons why you should choose Bali as your next destination.

 A good backpack is one of the best investments in your travel inventory.
 My backpack is Osprey Sirrus 36 liters Women, and I’m quite happy with it.
 The main features that I enjoy:

 - It is the right size for my needs.
 I can use it for a 2 week trip to Bali or a two-day hike in Norwegian mountains.